MMfSDT/vagrant/README.md

 Following provides instructions on how to setup virtual machines for the PISCES simulation environment along with some example P4 programs.

+## MMfSDT Modifications
+The Vagrant box was last modified over a year ago at the time of writing and versions of VirtualBox, Guest Additions, and Vagrant conflict with the preconfiguration in this repository.
+The major modification was for the Vagrantfile, where the provisioning command was updated for shell scripts as written [here](https://www.vagrantup.com/intro/getting-started/provisioning.html).
+In addition, steps can be

 ### Setup Virtual Machines (VMs)

 There are three virtual machines: Switch, Generator, and Receiver.
 The Generator